codeandcupcakes/event-guide/README.md

 # Code and Cupcakes Event Guide

+## Repository Contents

+- Docs:
+  - Contains sample documents.
+- README:
+  - Notes on how to plan and host a workshop.

 ## Overview

 Code and Cupcakes was designed as a fun, simple way to introduce coding while also providing a worthwhile activity for both parents and children.
 The curriculum, slidedeck and workshop notes are freely available for anyone to use.
 The following is a companion event guide that future workshop hosts can use to plan and implement a successful event.